AbdelrahmanAhmed605/employee-database-manager/README.md

 - Perform MySQL CRUD operations using the npm mysql2 package
 - Using JOIN in SQL operations to combine rows from two or more tables, based on a related column between them.
 - Using LEFT JOINS in SQL operations to return all records from the left table, and the matched records from the right table (allowing me to present information that contains null data)
+- Using INNER JOINS in SQL operations to only return matching records (does not return data with null matches)
 - Using subqueries to retrieve data from one or more tables and then use that data to perform additional queries on another table.
 This allows for greater flexibility and precision when querying databases.
 - Creating promise objects to work conduct SQL CRUD operations while running inquirer prompts.
 This allows the prompt to wait for the completion of the SQL operations before proceeding with the prompts